Macingo/cryploma/validator/validator.md

 3. Send one-time message to the job seeker for signature of signed message

 4. [Verify](https://www.myetherwallet.com/signmsg.html) if this signature indicates the ownership of the job seeker

-5. Wait for validator prompting the signing message
   ![valid-addr](valid-addr.png)